sara-nl/clouddocs/vm-scratch-centos.md

   * type in a meaningful _Name_ (e.g.: **centos_first**)
   * choose the template you defined before (i.e.: centos_setup)
 1. **On the UI:** We are ready defining the VM, so click on the green _Create_ button at the bottom of the form.
 A new VM will show on the _Virtual Machines_ list.
 It will go through several states (e.g.: PENDING, PROLOG...) until it reaches the RUNNING state.
 1. **On the UI:** You can then start operating within your VM.
 Click on the _screen_-like button that you can see to the right of your VM on the list.
-It will pop-up the VNC console, so you should be able to see the welcome screen of your Ubuntu installation.
+It will pop-up the VNC console, so you should be able to see the welcome screen of your CentOS installation.

 Now you need to install CentOS, by following the steps you would normally follow (note, however, that at this point you have no network connection unless you define it manually).